purcell3a/Moral-Authority/README.md

 * User Authentication
 * Oauth
 * Password recovery using Twilio API
-* User roles for product adds
+* User roles for product adds - IN PROGRESS
-* Adding product from scraped pages
+* Adding product from scraped pages - IN PROGRESS
-* pagination, more specific queries for larger product load
+* pagination, more specific queries for larger product load - IN PROGRESS
 * add search to b-corp drop down in add-product

 # To use: